danbz/aesthetic-programming/0-Preface/readme.md

 Matthew Fuller, Andrew Goffey, Adrian Mackenzie, Richard Mills and Stuart Sharples, "Big Diff, Granularity, Incoherence, and Production in the Github Software Repository" in How To Be a Geek: Essays on the Culture of Software.

 So what is coding literacy, and why is it important?

+//[will add the emperical exp in teaching the AP course in the last 4-5 years]